Welcome to QuIC!

 The Centre for Quantum Information and Communication (QuIC) has been active in quantum information sciences for more than ten years, with research contributions ranging from fundamental questions such as quantum measurement, quantum entanglement, or quantum nonlocality, to more information-flavored issues such as quantum communication, quantum cryptography, or quantum algorithms.
 It has invented and contributed to the demonstration of the first continuous-variable (Gaussian) quantum cryptographic protocol, and has developed the first quantum adiabatic algorithm with a quantum speedup (quantum adiabatic search).
-It currently holds two patents, and has published numerous scientific papers among which two in the journal Nature, one in Nature Photonics, and one in Nature Communications.
+It currently holds two patents, and has published numerous scientific papers among which two in the journal Nature, two in Nature Photonics, and one in Nature Communications.

 Nicolas J. Cerf, group leader.